FAQs – Cortico on Campus

 • What do you value most about your campus community?
 How do these values shape the way you envision this project being implemented?

-• What experience does your team have in community organizing, leadership, or dialogue facilitation?
-If limited, what motivates your team to take on this role?
+• What experience do you have in community organizing, leadership, or dialogue facilitation?
+If limited, what motivates you to take on this role?

-• What communities are the students on your team currently involved in (e.g., community, civic, media, political, or religious organizations)?
-In 3-4 sentences, please share the extent of your involvement and why these activities are meaningful to you?
+• What communities are you currently involved in (e.g., community, civic, media, political, or religious organizations)?
+In 3–4 sentences, please share the extent of your involvement and why these activities are meaningful to you?

 • Why are you interested in participating in the Cortico on Campus program?
-What about this initiative resonates most with your team?
+What about this initiative resonates most with you?

-• What does success in this program look like to your team?
+• What does success in this program look like to you?
 How do you hope this project could impact your campus community?

 What do you mean by a “faculty or staff reference?”

-If you’re selected for an interview, we ask that each student team have (at least) one faculty or staff member complete a short reference form so we can get a better understanding of the team’s strengths, related skills, and experience on campus.
-This faculty or staff member only needs to complete the form for one of your team members, but you are welcome to collect additional references for other team members if you would like.
-Your team’s reference is an important part of the selection process, but the faculty or staff member will not be required to participate in the program.
+If you’re selected for an interview, we ask that you have (at least) one faculty or staff member complete the short reference form so we can get a better understanding of your strengths, related skills, and experience on campus.
+If you’re applying with other students, the faculty or staff member only needs to complete the form for one of your team members, but you are welcome to collect additional references for other team members if you would like.
+Your reference is an important part of the selection process, but the faculty or staff member will not be required to participate in the program.

-Each project team will submit a joint application and selected applicants will participate in a 30-minute interview so we can learn more about you and your team.
+Selected applicants will participate in a 30-minute interview so we can learn more about you.
 Though the program is focused on conversations, experience with previous dialogue programs is not required.
-Teams will be chosen based on the following selection criteria:
+Applicants will be chosen based on the following selection criteria:

-• You can commit 5-7 hours per month to project work and learning opportunities with other teams in the cohort
+• You can commit 5–7 hours per month to project work and cohort learning opportunities

 What should my project be about?

-Each team knows their campus community best, so your team will determine what issues or topics are most relevant to your community.
+You know your campus community best, so you will determine what issues or topics are most relevant to your community.
 You will have the option to design your conversations around your chosen topics, or you can use the conversations as a way to learn what topics your campus community most wants to discuss.

 Project ideas could include…